A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 Objective

-Creative Fashion Visual Merchandiser with 8 years of experience in styling, concept development, and executing high-end fashion displays.
-Seeking to contribute my expertise in display creation and trend forecasting to the fashion team in Los Angeles.
+Creative fashion visual merchandiser with eight years of hands-on experience in styling, concept development, and bringing high-end fashion displays to life.
+Want to bring skills in display creation and trend forecasting to a fashion team in Los Angeles that’s hungry for fresh ideas.

 Professional Experience